 Gauge Interest Before Writing a Series

 I’d also warn unagented, unpublished writers away from developing an entire series and finishing all those manuscripts a) before querying and b) before landing a publishing contract for your first book(s).
 The most painful thing to see is seven completed series manuscripts that are gathering dust because the author couldn’t attract an agent for or sell the first one.

-So when you query, do let me know if you’ve got a series in mind.
+So it’s fine to send agents a series query letter.
 But now, instead of hearing about how you’re working on Book Twenty-Nine, the following sentence would be music to my ears: “This project has strong series potential but this manuscript tells a complete tale and stands alone.*”

-More writers should be wondering how to write an action sequence.
+More writers should be wondering how to write action scenes.
 Because the more action sequences I read, the more I’m convinced that they’re the Achilles’ heel of even the most seasoned writer (with the exception of thriller writers, of course).
-Lovely and agile prose sometimes tends to fall apart when a lot of action is called for.
+Lovely and agile prose sometimes tends to fall apart when an action sequence is called for.

 This is a difficult situation for writers who have to contend with an action movie world.
 Cinematography can do things that prose can’t.
 It can show us five quick moves from a martial arts sequence in the space of one second.